kicking impostor syndrome to the curb

 Remember how you got rid of them?
 You stopped believing the lies and moved on.

-Why not do the same thing to reject the idea that all your musical talents and accomplishments are the result of some sort of dumb luck?
+Why not do the same thing to reject the idea that all your talents and accomplishments are the result of some sort of dumb luck?
 Because they absolutely aren’t.

 As we look at six mindset monsters that may be currently taking up space in your head, I hope that you'll consider this a letter of encouragement or swift kick in the pants—whatever it'll take to finally kick them to the curb once and for all.